cschech/CBSD/README.md

 There are a lot of interacting components so a thorough implementation will take this into account, as well as correct bootstrapping and provenance for the install media's install sets and the installation media as a unit in itself.
 Also builds can be switched between, which isn't a concern of kernel_reorder but object and kernel integrity is.

-This would also require the addition of the relevant files to the link kit contents in the COMP install set (for the initial link kit).
+This would also require the addition of the relevant files to the link kit contents in the base install set (for the initial link kit).

 # Workarounds